-A Very Fine French 18th/19th Century Oil on Canvas "The Triumph of Love" after François Boucher (French 1703-1770) depicting a semi-nude Venus holding a bow resting on a chariot surmounted with flowers next to a quiver with arrows, amidst cupids, cherubs, doves and a pair of embracing swans.
-Circa: Paris, 1800.
+A Fine French 19th Century Oil on Canvas "The Triumph of Love" after François Boucher (French 1703-1770) depicting a semi-nude Venus holding a bow resting on a chariot surmounted with flowers next to a quiver with arrows, amidst cupids, cherubs, doves and a pair of embracing swans.
+Unsigned/Unframed.
+Circa: Paris, 1880-1890.

 Height: 39 inches (99 cm)

 Depth: 7/8 inches (2.2 cm)